Program Information for Organization Partners

-Fred and Alice Stanback established the Stanback Internship Program to provide students at Duke with significant work experience in conservation, advocacy, applied resource management and/or environmental policy.
-The program is a partnership between the Nicholas School and selected conservation organizations throughout the United States.
+Fred and Alice Stanback established the Stanback Internship Program to provide students at Duke with significant learning experience in conservation, advocacy, applied resource management and/or environmental policy.
+The program is a partnership between the Nicholas School of the Environment and selected conservation organizations throughout the United States.
 The program is open to all continuing (i.e. non-graduating) Duke students.
+The Stanback Internship Program does not accept unsolicited requests for participation.

 The majority of intern candidates will be Nicholas School students pursuing the degree of Master of Environmental Management (MEM) or Master of Forestry (MF).
 The MEM and MF degree programs stress interdisciplinary approaches to environmental problem solving.
 They train students to understand the scientific basis of environmental problems, as well as the social, political and economic factors that determine effective policy options for their solution.
-Program specialization tracks within the degrees include conservation science and policy, forest management, coastal management, environmental economics and policy, global environmental change, and water and air resources.
+Program specialization tracks within the degrees include environmental conservation science, forest management, coastal management, environmental economics and policy, global environmental change, water resource management, energy, and ecotoxicology and environmental health.
 Students come to the Nicholas School with a variety of undergraduate backgrounds, including environmental sciences, engineering, business, economics, and the humanities.

-Students from the Duke Law School, Fuqua School of Business, Sanford School of Public Policy, Pratt School of Engineering, and other undergraduate programs are also invited to apply for Stanback internships.
+Graduate and professional students from the Duke Law School, Fuqua School of Business, Sanford School of Public Policy, Pratt School of Engineering, and those from undergraduate programs are also invited to apply for Stanback internships.
 These students expand the variety of skill sets and training available to organizations looking for Stanback interns.
 At the undergraduate level, the majority of interested candidates will be pursuing degrees in public policy or environmental sciences.

 Each project description should include the following: